The 7 best garden rakes to buy in 2025, as tested in real-world conditions by our experts

 - Raking onto a tarp makes collecting as you go easier and leaves can then be poured into bags or a wheel barrow so they don't keep blowing away.

-- To remove thatch from a lawn rake vigorously in more than one direction to get as much thatch out as you can
+- To remove thatch from a lawn, rake vigorously in more than one direction to get as much thatch out as you can.
+Use a metal-tined lawn rake for this job.

-- Add your collected leaves and thatch to the compost or make leaf mulch by storing leaves in bags pierced.
+- Add your collected leaves and thatch to the compost, or make leaf mould by storing wet leaves in plastic bags with small holes in them, or by making a leaf mould bin.

 How to choose a garden rake